diegomartin17/Basic-Notebooks/README.md

 # Basic-Notebooks
-# This repository contains basic notebooks for beginners in Python, Data Science, Machine Learning, Deep Learning, and Natural Language Processing.
+# This repository contains basic notebooks for beginners in Python, Data Science, Machine Learning, Deep Learning.
 #
 # Table of Contents
 ## Notebooks